bytes-zone/bytes-zone/content/posts/my-take-on-the-four-rules-of-simple-design.md

 +++
-title = "My Take on The Four Rules of Simple Design" date = 2021-06-15 description = "Custom ID types are great, but what are you giving up?
-Is it worth it?"
+title = "My Take on The Four Rules of Simple Design" date = 2021-06-15 description = "A new series about designing simple systems."
 +++

 I've been thinking about how to write better tests recently, and I happened on Kent Beck's four rules for simple design.